rsyslog/rsyslog/source/whitepapers/syslog_parsing.rst

-To the best of my knowledge, these vendor's device's syslog format can be configured, so it would probably be a good idea to include a (sufficiently well-formed) timestamp, the sending hostname and (maybe?) a tag to make this message well parseable.
+To the best of my knowledge, these vendor's device's syslog format can be configured, so it would probably be a good idea to include a (sufficiently well-formed) timestamp, the sending hostname and (maybe?) a tag to make this message well parsable.
 I will also once again take this sample and see if we can apply some guesswork.
 For example, "[" can not be part of a well-formed TIMESTAMP, so logic can conclude there is not TIMESTAMP.
 Also, "[" can not be used inside a valid hostname, so